 We Support Immigrant Rights in Los Angeles

-At the Law Office of Joshua L. Goldstein, PC, we are proud to support the political rights of immigrants and their families in Southern California.
+At the Goldstein Immigration Lawyers, we are proud to support the political rights of immigrants and their families in Southern California.
 If you or a loved one has been arrested at an immigration protest or detained in an ICE raid, we can help.
 Please call our Los Angeles office at (213) 514-8870 for immediate legal assistance.